puppeteer/puppeteer/new-docs/puppeteer.puppeteer.md

 ## Puppeteer class

 The main Puppeteer class.
-Provides the [launch](./puppeteer.puppeteer.launch.md) method to launch a browser.

-When you `require` or `import` the Puppeteer npm package you get back an instance of this class.
+IMPORTANT: if you are using Puppeteer in a Node environment, you will get an instance of [PuppeteerNode](./puppeteer.puppeteernode.md) when you import or require `puppeteer`<!-- -->.
+That class extends `Puppeteer`<!-- -->, so has all the methods documented below as well as all that are defined on [PuppeteerNode](./puppeteer.puppeteernode.md)<!-- -->.

 <b>Signature:</b>